jacopok/jacopok.github.io/_pages/projects.md

 This is a list of tasks that I plan to get to in a timescale of a couple of months.

+1. Working on the multiband paper
+    1. Consistent ephemeris computation for all detectors - time shift to implement from the atom interferometry paper
+1. Preparing to finish the [Call of Cthulhu](CoC) "two shot" at GSSI (deadline: __21st of November__)
+1. Contributing to the [LGWA](LGWA) whitepaper (deadline: __end of November__)
+    1. Writing some preliminary info about localization
+    1. Doing some Fisher runs on massive BBH, multiband
+    1. Doing a full PE run for a BNS as seen by LGWA
+1. Contributing to the proceedings of the Catania conference (deadline: __15th of November__)
 1. Improving the way early-warning signals are handled and sent to observatories ([rehear](rehear))
     1. Comparing CTA slewing strategies with divergent pointing
 1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)